openfin/hello-openfin-selenium-example/README.md

 ## Guidelines

 Since all HTML5 applications in the OpenFin environment need to be started with OpenFin API, chromeDriver.get(URL) is not supported.
-Test code needs to provide the
+Test code needs to start
-OpenFinRVM and a HTML5 app configuration to Chromedriver so it can start OpenFin Runtime and the html5 application before tests can be run.  config.js has the location of OpenFinRVM and the URL for the 'Hello OpenFin' configuration file.
+OpenFinRVM with a HTML5 app configuration so Chromedriver can connect to OpenFin Runtime and the html5 application before tests can be run.  config.js has the location of OpenFinRVM and the URL for the 'Hello OpenFin' configuration file.

 Given there can be multiple applications/windows active in OpenFin Runtime, tests must begin by selecting the targeted window.
 Each test script has a function that